David Katz (conductor)

-David Katz (June 28, 1924 – 1987) was an American conductor who founded the Queens Symphony Orchestra (QSO) in 1953, which he conducted until he died of cancer in 1987.
+David Katz (June 28, 1924 – May 20, 1987) was an American conductor who founded the Queens Symphony Orchestra (QSO) in 1953, and served as its conductor until his death.

 Early life and education

 Katz was born in Mishawaka, Indiana.
 He graduated from the Juilliard School of Music and moved to Forest Hills, Queens with his wife, Jeanne.

 Career

 During the 1970s, the Queens Symphony Orchestra joined the union and became the first and only professional orchestra in Queens.
 At this time, QSO was affiliated with the American Symphony Orchestra League and Forest Hills Community Center.
 David Katz was discovered by Leopold Stokowski, who he joined as associate conductor of The American Symphony Orchestra (ASO).
 Katz conducted the ASO at Carnegie Hall from 1961 till 1970.
 He also conducted the Oratorio Society of Queens from 1968 to 1969, succeeding Lawrence Rasmussen. and later conducted the Tokyo Symphony Orchestra in 1971.